 There are two fundamental truths about buttermilk: You cant make great biscuits without it, and you almost always end up wasting some of the buttermilk.
 You make biscuits once, maybe twice, whip up a batch of pancakes on the weekend … and when the expiry date comes around there is some left in the carton that ends up down the drain.

 Batman may not have these problems, but for lesser mortals like you and I?
 Definite dilemma.

 If you hunt around online you will find people suggesting that you freeze your leftover buttermilk.
-Sadly, however, the milk separates and never seems to want to completely re-emulsify, leaving you with biscuits that may taste the same but come out semi-flat and with a nasty dry crumble in their texture.
+Sadly, however, the milk separates and never seems to want to completely re-emulsify, leaving you with biscuits that may or may not taste the same but come out semi-flat and with a nasty dry crumble in their texture.

-Yep.
-Legendary biscuits.
+That’s right … legendary biscuits.
 Want some?
 Keep reading.